Georgian Labour Party: Decline

 Despite these successes, the Labor Party has been described as having "extremely weak organizational structure" and lacking notable figures, with only Natelashvili being a recognizable face of the party.
-Moreover, it began to face competition for the protest vote by other new parties, such as the United National Movement.
-Additionally, Natelashvili's unexplained decision in 2002 to give up the post of the chairman of the Tbilisi City Assembly to Mikheil Saakashvili of the UNM has been described as damaging the party's potential.
+Moreover, it began to face competition for the protest vote from other new parties, such as the United National Movement.
+Additionally, Natelashvili's surprise decision to surrender the post of the chairman of the Tbilisi City Assembly to Mikheil Saakashvili of the UNM in 2002 has been described as impairing the party's prospects.
+Many interpreted Natelashvili as a politician who avoids responsibilities.

 When the alleged electoral fraud during the 2003 Georgian parliamentary election resulted in the mass protests, the Labor Party did not join them and condemned its leaders from the UNM and Burjanadze-Democrats parties.
 After the protests developed into the Rose Revolution resulting in the successful removal of then-president Eduard Shevardnadze from power, the Labor Party suffered a blow to its popularity and it lost dozens of activists.
 The party's growth in popularity has generally been described as having occurred prior to the Rose Revolution.
+In the repeat parliamentary elections in 2004, the Labor Party failed to cross the electoral thershold and received seats in the parliament only through single-mandate constituencies.